 – Needs do not meet the scope of care of the facility

-– Ventilator dependency is only allowable if approved by a physician.
+– Ventilator dependency is only allowable if approved by a physician

 Single-person living units must be at least 100 square feet.
 A room with two people needs to be at least 80 square feet per person.
-Two is the maximum number of people allowed per bedroom in North Carolina ACHs, unless the residence was licensed before 2004.
+Two is the maximum number of people allowed per bedroom in North Carolina, unless the residence was licensed before 2004.
 A toilet and sink must be provided for every five residents, and the home must have one bath or shower for every 10 residents.
 A secured outdoor area must be provided, where mechanical noises are minimized.
 There must be security monitoring and/or locks that meet the state’s safety regulations.

-The staff-to-resident ratio in North Carolina memory care residences is one employee for every eight people during the waking hours and one for every 10 during sleeping hours.
+The staff-to-resident ratio in North Carolina memory care residences is one employee for every eight people during the waking hours and one for every ten during sleeping hours.
 A care coordinator (trained to help manage residents’ healthcare needs) must be on-duty at least eight hours per day, five days per week.
 Staff who provide hands-on care for residents must complete an 80-hour training program within six months of being hired.
 At least one administrator must be on-duty at all times.
 Administrators must be at least 21 years old, with at least a high school diploma or GED, and relevant experience including a 120-hour administrator-in-training program and subsequent test.

 – Six hours of orientation within a week of hiring

 – Twenty hours of dementia-specific training within six months of hiring

 A residence in North Carolina must give 30 days notice before enforcing an eviction, unless there is a threat to the health and safety of others who live there.
 The process for appealing an eviction is not explained in regulations, but a good place to start for anyone dealing with this issues is the NC Long-Term Care Ombudsman’s office (click here), which advocates for residents in assisted living and can advise on next steps or even investigate an eviction if there’s question about whether it’s appropriate.